 During his tenure, Vänskä led the Orchestra on five major European tours, as well as a 2018 visit to London’s BBC Proms, and on historic tours to Cuba in 2015 and South Africa in 2018.
 The Cuba tour was the first by an American orchestra since the normalization of Cuban-American diplomatic relations, while the five-city South Africa tour—part of a celebration of Nelson Mandela’s centennial—was the first-ever visit to the country by a professional U.S. orchestra.
 He also led the Orchestra in appearances at New York’s Carnegie Hall and Lincoln Center, Chicago’s Symphony Center and community venues across Minnesota.

-As a guest conductor, Vänskä has led all the major American and European orchestras.
-He has appeared with the orchestras of Boston, Chicago, Cleveland, Los Angeles, New York, Philadelphia, San Francisco and Washington, D.C.
+As a guest conductor, Vänskä has led major North American and European orchestras.
+He has appeared with the orchestras of Boston, Chicago, Cleveland, Houston, Los Angeles, New York, Philadelphia, Pittsburgh, San Francisco and Washington, D.C.
 Abroad he has led the Berlin Philharmonic, London’s BBC Symphony, London Philharmonic, Royal Concertgebouw Orchestra, Vienna Symphony, Leipzig Gewandhaus Orchestra, Orchestre de Paris, Czech Philharmonic, Helsinki Philharmonic, Orchestre Symphonique de Montréal, Israel Philharmonic Orchestra, Hong Kong Philharmonic, Yomiuri Nippon Symphony Orchestra, National Symphony Orchestra in Taipei and other major ensembles.
-His guest conducting schedule for the 2022-23 season includes engagements with the orchestras of Atlanta, Bergen, Detroit, Netherlands Radio, Antwerp, Pittsburgh, Seattle, Tokyo Metropolitan, Sydney, Adelaide and Toronto, amongst others.
+During the 2023-24 season, he will conduct the orchestras of Atlanta, Bergen, Detroit, Netherlands Radio, Antwerp, Pittsburgh, Seattle, Tokyo Metropolitan, Sydney, Adelaide and Toronto, amongst others.
 In February 2024, he will revisit Orchestra Hall for a program that features compelling new orchestral music, including two Orchestra commissions by Anders Hillborg and Kevin Puts, Lotta Wennäkoski’s Flounce and Eduard Tubin’s Double Bass Concerto.

-He has served as music director of the Seoul Philharmonic since 2020, and led the ensemble’s European tour in fall 2022 before stepping away from that role in 2023.
-Vänskä also holds positions as honorary conductor of the Iceland Symphony Orchestra and conductor laureate of the Lahti Symphony, where he served as music director from 1988 to 2008, transforming it into one of Finland’s flagship orchestras during his tenure.
+From 2020 until 2023, Vänskä served as music director of the Seoul Philharmonic, and led the ensemble’s European tour in fall 2022.
+He also holds positions as honorary conductor of the Iceland Symphony Orchestra and conductor laureate of the Lahti Symphony, where he served as music director from 1988 to 2008, transforming it into one of Finland’s flagship orchestras during his tenure.
 Under his leadership, the Lahti Symphony received international attention for performances in London, Birmingham and New York, and for its Sibelius recordings on the BIS label that amassed numerous awards, with the original version of the Sibelius Violin Concerto featuring Leonidas Kavakos winning 1991 Gramophone Awards for Record of the Year and Best Concerto Recording.

 Vänskä, who began his music career as a clarinetist, held the co-principal chair of the Helsinki Philharmonic (1977-82) and the principal chair of the Turku Philharmonic (1971-76).
 Following conducting studies under Jorma Panula at Finland’s Sibelius Academy, he was awarded first prize in the 1982 Besançon International Young Conductor’s Competition.
 Three years later he began his tenure with the Lahti Symphony as principal guest conductor, while also serving as music director of the Iceland Symphony Orchestra and the Tapiola Sinfonietta.
 In addition, Vänskä served as chief conductor of the BBC Scottish Symphony Orchestra of Glasgow (1997-2002).